cfarison/data-science-work/challenges/c03-stang-assignment.md

 **Observations**:

-Background from my resident Materials Science expert: - Young’s modulus (E) is like a spring constant, where you pull the material up and down at once. - Shear modulus (mu), is like when you pull parallel to the surface in opposite direction.
+Background from my resident Materials Science expert, Amos Meeks:

+  - Young’s modulus (E) is like a spring constant, where you pull the material up and down at once. - Shear modulus (mu), is like when you pull parallel to the surface in opposite direction.

+Answering the questions provided:

   - Is there “one true value” for the material properties of Aluminum?
     No, we see several different values for E and mu.